The Community Health Practicum

 Our program is very competitive and we receive many applications for similar positions each year.
 The following are the minimum requirements for consideration:

 - You must be at least 18 years of age

 - You must be a United States citizen, United States national, or lawful permanent resident

 - You must have a respect for and interest in working in medically underserved communities

 - You must commit to completing the entire CHP program (3 days a week, September through mid-July)

-The following positions are currently available for the term beginning September 2016, but are subject to change.
+The following positions are usually available but are subject to change.

 - Developing educational interventions and coordinating groups for patients with diabetes or at risk of diabetes as a Diabetes Education and Prevention Coach in Manhattan, the Bronx, Kingston, or New Paltz NY.

 - Working as a Prenatal/Postpartum Coordinator coordinating CenteringPregnancy or CenteringParenting prenatal and postpartum care groups and offering prenatal health education and care navigation services in Manhattan, the Bronx, or Kingston NY.

 - Assisting high risk patients in identifying behavior change goals and accessing services as a Health Risk Management Coach in Kingston, NY.